-Island beds are a great solution for a garden that lacks a focal point, and an easy way to add color and texture to a large expanse of boring lawn.
+Landscape island beds are a great solution for a garden that lacks a focal point, and an easy way to add color and texture to a large expanse of boring lawn.
 Because they are accessible from all sides, they are easier to plant and maintain.
 They provide an attractive feature from all different points of the yard, and can add depth and balance.
 They do, however, have to be designed in way that makes the most of their positive attributes without forgetting the nature of the island bed.
 Being able to view an island bed from all sides means you must keep in mind some basic points when creating your garden.
-Here is how to design an island bed!
+Here are some great landscape island ideas and some tips on how to design an island garden bed!

 An island bed is like placing a new sofa in the room… you don’t want to block traffic, you want it in a place you can enjoy it, (from all sides, remember!) and you want it to “balance’ the space.
 In other words, think before you dig.
 Do the kids play football every afternoon in June?
 Keep that in mind.
 If you have a large yard, don’t place it far away from where you spend the majority of your garden time.
 And seriously people…balance?
 If you have three large trees on one side of the yard, and nothing on the other…DO NOT put your island bed on the side of the yard with all the trees!
 Can’t visualize?
 Use a garden hose or twine (white is best and easier to see in lawn) to lay out the proposed placement ahead of time.
 Then step back and consider everything in this post before you even get the shovel out of the garage!